First-order and interior-point methods for entanglement detection: Introduction

-Early foundational work, such as the Doherty-Parrilo-Spedalieri (DPS)~\cite{DohertyParriloEA04} hierarchy, introduced a sequence of SDP tests that become increasingly stringent, converging to the set of separable states in the limit.
-The EXT (Extension) hierarchy is a related but distinct sequence of SDP relaxations which approximate the set of separable states.
-The EXT hierarchy is sometimes considered a variant of the DPS hierarchy, and both are connected to the broader family of sum-of-squares (SOS) hierarchies, such as the Lasserre/Parrilo hierarchy~\cite{Lasserre01, Parrilo2003}~(for extension to non-commutative variables see~\cite{NavascuesPironioEA08, PironioNavascuesEA10}).
-Recent advances have significantly expanded the scope and efficiency of SDP-based entanglement detection.
-For example, new hierarchies have been developed that are specifically tailored to high-dimensional entanglement and device-independent scenarios.
-All these SDP hierarchies aim to offer certified bounds and practical detection schemes, making them a practical choice for both theoretical and experimental studies.

-Except in very special cases, a SDP problem cannot be solved analytically.
-The main approach to computationally solve an element in the SDP hierarchy is to use an off-the-shelf general purpose SDP solver.
-However, this approach is known to become computationally taxing starting at small system sizes for even low levels in the hierarchy.
-In general, SDPs need to be well conditioned and properly posed before they can be efficiently solved.
-In the particular case of SDPs in hierarchies for entanglement detection, another difficulty arises during computation: the size of these SDPs may grow exponentially with level of the hierarchy.
-Yet another difficulty is that off-the-shelf solvers can take more iterations than necessary to detect entanglement.
+Solving SDPs is computationally taxing.
+In the particular case of SDPs in hierarchies for entanglement detection two additional difficulties arise: first, the size of these SDPs may grow exponentially with level of the hierarchy; and second, off-the-shelf solvers can take more iterations than necessary to detect entanglement.
 To realize the full potential of SDP hierarchy based approaches to entanglement detection, it is likely necessary to find both tailored solutions for prior SDP hierarchies and new hierarchies that admit a tailored solution.